JasonSteving99/claro-lang/mdbook_docs/src/metaprogramming/code_reuse/reusing_source_code/reusing_source_code.tmpl.md

 Modern software engineering best practices have been progressing towards the consensus view that you should
 <a href="https://www.wikiwand.com/en/Composition_over_inheritance#Benefits" target="_blank">prefer composition over inheritance</a>.
 But, even though this _preference_ is generally shared by Claro's author, it shouldn't necessarily indicate that inheritance is impossible to achieve.
-While Claro won't ever add first-class language support for inheritance to the language, Claro explicitly leaves these sorts of design decisions to you and provides Build time metaprogramming support to allow the community to encode these sorts of organizational design patterns themselves to be available for whoever decides they have a good reason for it.
+While Claro won't ever add first-class support for inheritance to the language, Claro explicitly leaves these sorts of design decisions to you and provides Build time metaprogramming support to allow the community to encode these sorts of organizational design patterns themselves to be available for whoever decides they have a good reason for it.
 You shouldn't need to be hostage to the language designer's agreement or prioritization to be able to extend the code organization patterns that can be expressed in the language.
 </div>

 ## Further Flexibility

 If you've made it this far, well done!
-You should now have the core conceptual background that you'll need to use Bazel to encode your own relatively sophisticated organizational design patterns in your Claro programs using Build time metaprogramming!
+You may never need to use these "power user" features, but you should now have the core conceptual background that you'll need to use Bazel to encode your own relatively sophisticated custom organizational design patterns in your Claro programs using Build time metaprogramming!

 Of course, there's always another step deeper into such waters.
 By continuing on to the next section, we'll continue to develop the Animals example _even further_.
-In particular, we'll demonstrate one such sophisticated design pattern called "Abstract Modules" that fully generalizes _all_ of the functionality described in the past two sections, and goes _even further_ to provide significant configurability controls on top of what you've seen in the `Animal(...)` macro so far.
+In particular, we'll demonstrate one such sophisticated design pattern called "Abstract Modules" that fully generalizes _all_ of the functionality described in the past two sections, and goes _even further_ to provide significant configurability controls on top of what you've seen in the example `Animal(...)` macro so far.